ScreeNOT: Exact MSE-Optimal Singular Value Thresholding in Correlated Noise: Introduction

 Owing to the continuity of the hard threshold functional $T(\cdot)$, and the consistency of the constructed CDF, the resulting method is a consistent estimator of the underlying asymptotically optimal threshold $T(\FZ)$.
 We also prove a finite-sample optimality of the method.
 Specifically, the \NAME algorithm is shown to be exactly optimal for squared error loss with high probability, in large-enough finite samples, under very general model assumptions.
 For generic configurations of signal singular values $(x_i)_{i=1}^r$, there is, in large finite samples, an {\em optimal interval} of thresholds, all achieving the optimal MSE at that realization; the consistency of the optimal threshold estimator implies that eventually for large-enough $n$, with overwhelming probability, the proposed method achieves the exact optimal MSE loss.

 \paragraph{Contributions}

-The approach we develop selects an optimal threshold for singular values, and thus selects the "signal" singular values, based on the principle of minimizing SE.
+The approach we develop selects an optimal threshold for singular values, and thus selects the ``signal'' singular values, based on the principle of minimizing SE.
 Indeed, minimizing squared error loss is a ubiquitous goal in statistical theory, and we are not the first to consider it as a goal for threshold selection in the context of singular values.
-In addition to our own just-cited work \cite{Donoho2013b}, prior citable work on squared-error-loss includes Perry \cite{Perry2009}, Shabalin and Nobel \cite{Shabalin2013} and Nadakuditi \cite{Nadakuditi}, although much of this concerns singular value shrinkage rather than thresholding; see also \cite{gavish2017optimal} for other losses.
+In addition to our own just-cited work \cite{Donoho2013b}, prior citable work on squared-error-loss includes Perry \cite{Perry2009}, Shabalin and Nobel \cite{Shabalin2013} and Nadakuditi \cite{Nadakuditi}, although much of this concerns singular value shrinkage rather than thresholding\footnote{Singular value shrinkage is considerably more involved as it changes the data singular values rather than select them.
+The best-possible relative improvement of shrinkage over thresholding was studied in \cite{Donoho2013b} in the white noise case. }.
+While our approach is implemented for SE loss, we note that it could in principle be used to develop optimal thresholding rules for other loss criteria, such as the operator norm.

 We especially point to \cite{owenDobriban}; in this work Dobriban and Owen mainly study Parallel Analysis \cite{franklin1995parallel} --- simulation-based significance testing for large singular values; they develop tools from Random Matrix Theory to derandomize Parallel Analysis\footnote{Potential users of ScreeNOT should note that in many scientific projects the goal is determining the number of statistically significant factors, without particular regard to the quality of squared-error approximation; it is possible that for such a goal Parallel Analysis or its derandomized version \cite{owenDobriban} is preferred.}.
 Beyond this, they also mention in a final section that their tools could be adapted to produce a threshold selector minimizing the asymptotic mean-squared error of the resulting approximation; and their equation (6) provides a way to characterize such a functional.